Take me to:The FEDS experience

 - A desire to learn

 We want to make the film industry more inclusive.
-People of colour and people who consider themselves to have a disability are underrepresented in cinema and film festival jobs.
+Black, Asian and ethnically diverse people, and people who consider themselves to have a disability, are underrepresented in cinema and film festival jobs.
 That’s why we welcome applications from these groups.

 Head of UK Audiences at BFI, Ben Luxford said, “Improving the representation of the industry’s workforce is one of the fundamental aims of BFI2022, so we are delighted to support the return of the ICO’s FEDS programme.
 It has a fantastic track record in successfully supporting diverse talent to forge great careers in the distribution and exhibition sectors, providing professional opportunities which help us all reach a broader range of audiences.”